-There are a variety of ways in which you can give at Christ Fellowship, and each one is valued equally as you worship God through your giving.
+There are many ways in which you can give at Christ Fellowship and worship God through your giving.

-First, you can give electronically through our giving page.
-Electronic gifts can be made one time or on a recurring basis and can be made by credit card, debit card, or ACH transfer.
+Give online through our giving page either one time or on a recurring schedule that you set up by credit card, debit card, or ACH transfer.

-Third, you can mail a gift into our central offices at 8900 SW 168 St, Miami, FL 33157, and it will be processed just as weekend offering checks and cash are processed.
-Gifts through the mail can also be set up automatically through your bank’s BillPay program as well, and they will be sent automatically to us on a recurring basis.
-Many choose this option and find great priority in the automation of this discipline.
+Mail your gift into our central offices at 8900 SW 168 St, Miami, FL 33157, and it will be processed with weekend collections.
+Gifts through the mail can also be set up automatically through your bank’s Bill-Pay program as well.
+Many choose this option and set their giving priority in the automation of this discipline.